sunyu0410/PyRegPipe/README.md

 * `WarpImg.py`: (for heritage files) a module for warping images from the *in vivo* space into the *ex vivo* space, given the exisitng CMTK transformation folder.

 `PyRegPipe` is based on Python automation on 3D Slicer functions.
 The following text describes the background and the utilities which can be used elsewhere.

+## Quick start

+Currently the framework only automates up to the *in vivo* - *ex vivo* registration.
+The histology to *ex vivo* registration still depends on MATLAB, so hasn't been included in the process yet.

+### Setup
+There are two components regarding the file:

+* A set of [tools](https://www.dropbox.com/sh/lkm5xrunkbarqca/AAB9u0uBOsY49qCD5SCJMiAPa?dl=0) including 3D Slicer, CMTK, ImageJ and some bash utilities.
+These are in the folder `Tools`;
+* The code which lives in the folder `code` (this repository).

+To set up and use the framework:
+* Download the `PyRegPipe.zip` [here](https://www.dropbox.com/sh/lkm5xrunkbarqca/AAB9u0uBOsY49qCD5SCJMiAPa?dl=0) and unzip into a folder (referred as `topFolder`).
+This includes the 3D Slicer, CMTK, ImageJ and some bash utilities.
+* Download this [repository](https://github.com/sunyu0410/PyRegPipe/archive/master.zip) and unzip into the `code` folder.
+This provides the modules for the registration framework.

+This is the correct folder structure:

+    - topFolder
+        - Tools
+        - code
+            - cmtk
+            - main
+            - img
+            ...

+> This is a portable version.
+You can put the everything on a USB stick.

+## First time launch
+You need to register `PyRegPipe.py` as a module.
+To do that, go to **"Edit" > "Application Settings" > "Modules"**, click "Add" and choose `topFolder/code/main`.
+You will need to restart Slicer for this to take effect.

+After the restart, you will find the `Python Assisted Registration Pipeline` under the `BiRT` category.

+### Get started
+The module panel consists of the following parts:
+1. A notepad area for the user to take notes;
+2. Main Panel: to initiate / show the main panel;
+3. File List: to show the files generated during the process;
+4. Copy Header: a utility to copy the spatial information from a reference image;
+5. Flip Image: a utility to flip the image along an axis;
+6. Save: click this to save the progress.
+A Python pickle file called `setting` will be created.
+Settings will be automatically loaded if Python finds this `setting` file.

+Each registration exercise will be considered as a project.
+Click `Main Panel` and you will prompted to choose a project folder.
+The project folder needs to contain a subfolder named `data` which holds all the necessary files.
+If the project folder doesn't comply with the required structure, it will fail to initiate the project.

+Once the project folder is chosen, you will be asked to input the patient number (an integer).

+> The following instructions will use `prjFodler` to refer to the project folder.

+### Working in steps
+After the project is initiated, the main panel will be created and shown.
+There are two main steps:

+* `Step 1`: converting DICOM to NIfTI and does the registration between functional MRI and T2w images.

+* `Step 2`: *in vivo* to *ex vivo* registration.

+When you hover the mouse over the text (left of the Apply button), you will see the detailed list for this task.
+There is an "Apply" button for each task and a light for status.
+The light is initiated in orange.
+It will turn green if no error occur for the tasks, otherwise it will turn red.

+> Here the error simply means a Python error.
+It doesn't reflect the quality of the registration.
+E.g. a rigid registration can be run without error but the result can be bad.
+Hence the user can check the result after each step if wanting to.
+Use the File List to quickly identify and load the files.

+The following section will go through the workflow of `mrhist039` as an example.

+#### Step 1
+* `step1_1` (T2w Iamges): click `Apply`;
+* `step1_2` (DWI): click `Apply`;
+* `step1_3` (BOLD, only shown if BOLD data present): click `Apply`.
+    * ImageJ will be called to compute the R2Star maps.
+When prompted, choose the first image under `prjFolder/temp/R2STAR`.
+Since ImageJ will memorise the last location, make sure you're under the right `prjFolder`.
+Once selected, press YES for importing the image series.
+ImageJ will compute the R2Star map with a number of temporary windows.
+    * Check the orientation of the R2Star map.
+Use the Flip Image utility when necessary to flip the image.
+* `step1_4` (DCE-MRI): click `Apply`;

+#### Step 2
+* `step2_1` (Conversion): click `Apply`;
+* `step2_2` (*ex vivo* 2D 3D): click `Apply`.
+    * You will be prompted to manually align the `ex_2d` and `ex_3d`.
+Instructions in the Python console.
+* `step2_3` (Crop and mask): click `Apply`;
+    * You will be prompted to crop the `ex_3d`.
+Instructions in the Python console.
+* `step2_4` (Manual align and resample): click `Apply`;
+    * You will be prompted to manually align the `in_3d` and `(ex_3d)_into_(ex_2d`.
+Instructions in the Python console.
+* `step2_5` (Run with CMTK): click `Apply`;

+> For all manual adjustment (e.g. manual alignment), the automated framework will select the right module (e.g. Transform) and create the right output volume.
+The user can focus on the task.

+The following text describes the background information and the design of the framework.
+If you're new to Python in 3D Slicer, you might find it helpful.

 ## Python in 3D Slicer